ayazpatel/VideoPlus/README.md

-# VideoPlus - Microservices Architecture (Beginner-Friendly Version)
+# VideoPlus - Microservices Architecture

 ## Overview
 VideoPlus is a microservices-based application built with Spring Boot 3.5.3.
 This version has been refactored to be beginner-friendly with minimal dependencies and manual implementations instead of using complex libraries.